pylint-dev/pylint/doc/development_guide/contribute.rst

   so you will likely need to interact with :mod:`astroid`.
   A short example of how to use :func:`astroid.extract_node` is given :ref:`here <astroid_extract_node>`.
+  A useful API for the parsed Astroid Nodes can be found in Astroid documentation under `Nodes`.

 * When fixing a bug for a specific check, search the code for the warning message to find where the warning is raised, and therefore where the logic for that code exists.

+* Under Pylint source code root directory there is a script called `uplint.bat` that re-installs Pylint's source code easily.
+It could be very handy to get the right version when cloning the repo multiple times.

 Building the documentation
 ----------------------------